scaperoth/de-hours-with-experts/README.md

 |45590051|45590105|
 |987654321|-1|

-You can create your solution in Java, Scala, or Python.
-Some files and tests have been created for you as a starting point.
+A solution was created for Java, Scala, and Python.
 Instructions for importing the Java and Scala projects into Intellij are included.

 ## Things not to worry about
  * Validating command line arguments - you can just assume each program takes 1 argument which is always a valid number